chrisnoonan98675/site/xl-deploy/how-to/add-a-step-to-a-deployment-plan-using-the-command-plugin.markdown

 ![image](images/simple-command-steplist-middle.png)

-Don't start the deployment just yet -- we want to to move the step to the end, so we will see the disk usage *after* deployment.
+Don't start the deployment just yet; we want to to move the step to the end, so we will see the disk usage *after* deployment.

 The steps in the step list are ordered by weight.
 As described in the [Steplist section](http://docs.xebialabs.com/releases/latest/deployit/referencemanual.html#steplist) of the Reference manual, plugins contribute steps with order values between 0 and 100.
 So if we want to move the step to the end of the list, we have to change the order value to 100.